 Banned by the Apartheid RegimeIn 1973 Steve Biko was 'banned' by the Apartheid government.
 Black Consciousness Movement.
 Steve Biko’s body lying in state.
 Source: Bailey’s African History Archives The Crackdown on Black Consciousness Some 35 years ago, on 12 September 1977, the Black Consciousness leader Steve Biko died while in a custody of security police.
 The period leading up to his death, beginning with the June 1976 unrest, had seen some of the most turbulent events in South African history, the first signs that the apartheid regime would not be able to maintain its oppressive rule without massive resistance.

 Biko started his education around 1952 (the exact date varies from source to source) against the background of the Bantu Education Act - introduced to stifle Black education.
 Essentially, the Act was designed to provide Blacks with sufficient education which would not allow "a future without back-breaking labour. " After Biko's expulsion from school, his career was characterised by political activism which culminated in him engaging in educating and making Black people conscious of their plight under an oppressive system.
 A nation weeps.
 The development of the BCM clearly threatened the establishment.
 Nelson MANDELA - Lesson plans - Cartoons - Webquests - Videos - Songs.
 What can we learn from Nelson Mandela to make a difference? - Official WizIQ Teach Blog.
 539 Flares Twitter 1 Facebook 532 Google+ 3 LinkedIn 3 inShare3 539 Flares × We teach language to help people communicate.
 Why do people want to communicate?

 Our better natures.
 Where are they when we need them?
 2) Watch, think, and dig deeper.
 3) WHO is Nelson Mandela?
 Nelson Mandela - Biography - President (non-U.S.), Writer, Civil Rights Activist.
 Nelson Mandela became the first black president of South Africa in 1994, serving until 1999.
 A symbol of global peacemaking, he won the Nobel Peace Prize in 1993.
 Synopsis Nelson Mandela was born on July 18, 1918, in Mveso, Transkei, South Africa.
 Becoming actively involved in the anti-apartheid movement in his 20s, Mandela joined the African National Congress in 1942.
 For 20 years, he directed a campaign of peaceful, nonviolent defiance against the South African government and its racist policies.
 In 1993, Mandela and South African President F.W. de Klerk were jointly awarded the Nobel Peace Prize for their efforts to dismantle the country's apartheid system.
 Early Life Nelson Mandela was born Rolihlahla Mandela on July 18, 1918, in the tiny village of Mvezo, on the banks of the Mbashe River in Transkei, South Africa.

-A symbol of global peacemaking, he won the Nobel Peace Prize in 1993.
-Synopsis Nelson Mandela was born on July 18, 1918, in Mveso, Transkei, South Africa.
-Becoming actively involved in the anti-apartheid movement in his 20s, Mandela joined the African National Congress in 1942.
-For 20 years, he directed a campaign of peaceful, nonviolent defiance against the South African government and its racist policies.
+At the suggestion of one of his father's friends, Mandela was baptized in the Methodist Church.
+Mandela's Imprisonment Prison Release and Presidency In Recent Years Videos.
 Nelson Mandela 1918 -2013.
 Amnesty International paid tribute today to one of the world’s most visionary leaders in the fight to protect and promote human rights, Nelson Mandela.
 The death of Nelson Mandela is not just a loss for South Africa.
 It is a loss for people all over the world who are fighting for freedom, for justice and for an end to discrimination.
 “As a world leader who refused to accept injustice, Nelson Mandela’s courage helped change our entire world,” said Grant Bayldon, Executive Director.

+Les pionniers hollandais (les Boers, « paysans » en néerlandais) s'implantent ainsi dans l'Est, où ils affrontent les Bantous.
+1.2.
+Au cours du xixe siècle, les Boers se heurtent aux Britanniques, à qui le congrès de Vienne (1814) a attribué Le Cap.
+1.3.
+1.4.
+2. 2.1.
+The History of Apartheid in South Africa.
+South Africa (see map) is a country blessed with an abundance of natural resources including fertile farmlands and unique mineral resources.
 South African mines are world leaders in the production of diamonds and gold as well as strategic metals such as platinum.
 The climate is mild, reportedly resembling the San Francisco bay area weather more than anywhere in the world.
 South Africa was colonized by the English and Dutch in the seventeenth century.
 English domination of the Dutch descendents (known as Boers or Afrikaners) resulted in the Dutch establishing the new colonies of Orange Free State and Transvaal.